-Or your mentee may want to use another type of action plan document; this is fine too.
-On the other hand, your mentee may not be interested in developing a written action plan; this is okay too.
+On the other hand, your mentee may not be interested in writing down their goals.
+This is okay too.
 You might remind them, however, that people tend to achieve goals and accomplish action items more often when they have written them down.